esmeejoosten/Photogranulation-quantification/README.md

 # photogranulation-quantification
-All required files to run a demo of the ImageJ macro's and R scripts in Bio-Protocol can be found in this repository.
+All required files to run a demo of the ImageJ macros and R scripts in the protocol can be found in this repository.